 - We will also, however, try our best not to give you false expectations, but instead a real, calculated and thoughtful appraisal of all facts in your case.
-Of course the final decision is always yours.
+Of course, the final decision is always yours.

-In some cases, there are maximum compensation allowable under the law.
+In some cases, there is maximum compensation allowable under the law.
 These are called caps.
 If they apply in your case, we will take them into account and advise you of what they are.

 The Settlement of a Personal Injury Claim:

 The most common form of the resolution of a personal injury claim is by a “settlement.”

 In reality, most disputes over fault for an accident or injury are resolved through informal settlement, usually among those personally involved in the dispute, their insurance companies (if they have insurance), and attorneys representing both sides.
 A settlement commonly takes the form of negotiation, followed by a written agreement in which both sides forgo any further action (such as a lawsuit), choosing instead to resolve the matter through payment of an agreeable amount of money.